lfrichter/lfrichter/README.md

 ### Hi there I'm Luis Fernando Richter aka [lfrichter](https://github.com/lfrichter) 👋

-- 🔭 I'm a service provider and my main projects currently is from Full Comms and Keaze
 - 🌱 Also improving my skills on architecture and Microservice
 - 📫 You can reach me by phone/whatsapp or email
 - 🎸 Fun fact: I love playing acoustic guitar

 To know more about me you can access [My Personal Page](https://lfrichter.github.io/fernando.richter/)